 Fake news, fake accounts, spam bots, no wonder there’s so much distrust evolving in social media today.
 74% of Americans think that the integrity of social media sites are diminishing, reported in a survey conducted by Tapatalk.

-So what does this mean for social media marketing?
+So what does this mean for social media marketing for events?